AndyWangSFU/AC215_TBD_1/README.md

 - This container contains all our training scripts and modeling components.
 - It currently takes in a `.json` file that has the path to the cleaned metadata, image directory, and several model architectural and training hyperparameters.
 - The `multimodal_binary_training.py` script will perform several model training runs given different `layer_sizes` in `.json` file and create multiple W&B runs.
-The model information and performance metrics are all stored in W&B
+The model information and performance metrics are all stored in W&B.
 - The resulting model checkpoints of each training runs are stored as artifacts in W&B and can be easily reloaded to perform inference.

 (1) `src/models/multimodal_binary_training.py` - This script pulls in cleaned metadata and runs a prefetch-enabled TFData pipeline that resizes and normalizes the images and also turns the text into appropriate BERT inputs (text_input_mask, text_input_type_ids, text_input_word_ids), and fits models with different layer sizes (as seperate W&B runs).
 Model artifacts and metrics are all stored in respective W&B runs.
-Single-node-multiGPU training is enabled as the script automatically trains the model on all available GPUs ( 1 GPU in our case given quota limit).
+Single-node-multiGPU training is enabled as the script automatically trains the model on all available GPUs (1 GPU in our case given quota limit).

 It takes in a configuration `.json` file (here as example `train_cli_example_input.json`) that has the following arguments: